 Read on for some helpful information on how long Kliovance takes to work and anything else you need to consider before starting this HRT treatment.

-Kliovance is a continuous combined type of hormone replacement therapy (HRT) that is used to treat symptoms of the menopause.
+Kliovance is a continuous combined type of hormone replacement therapy (HRT) that is used to treat symptoms of menopause.

 Kliovance contains a lower dose of hormones compared to other HRT treatments, which makes it suitable for people who are more sensitive to hormones.